Maine Agritourism

 Eligibility Criteria +

-• The applicant must be an established private, for-profit company with existing agritourism enterpises that is owned by individuals, partners, or corporations that grows or produce at least one specialty crop as defined by USDA Agricultural Marketing Service.
+• The applicant must be an established private, for-profit company with existing agritourism activities that is owned by individuals, partners, or corporations that grows or produce at least one specialty crop as defined by USDA Agricultural Marketing Service.
 For more information about what crops qualify, please visit the USDA website that lists specialty crops.
-Examples, include but are not limited to: berry, orchard, winery, vineyard, fruit and vegetable, cut flower, Christmas tree, maple syrup, etc. Examples of agritourism enterprises include direct-marketing (farmstands, stores, CSAs, farmers’ markets, u-pick, choose and cut, etc.) and other types of farm sales channels.
+Examples, include but are not limited to: berry, orchard, winery, vineyard, fruit and vegetable, cut flower, Christmas tree, maple syrup, etc. Examples of agritourism enterprises include direct-marketing (farmstands, stores, CSAs, farmers’ markets, workshops, tours, etc.) and other types of farm sales channels.

-• The applicant must own and operate a farm business that has been producing agricultural products commercially in the State of Maine for at least two (2) years (no less than 24 months) at the time of application;
+• The applicant must own and operate a small ruminant, dairy farm business that has been producing agricultural products commercially in the State of Maine at the time of application; if agritourism activity has not begun, the farm must be in the process of developing a plan to add agritourism to their business;

 • The applicant must have ownership of the land that is being farmed, or be a partner or shareholder in a legal entity that owns the farmland;